Lorddistrict/terraform_deployer/README.md

 ### Information

 Made for training.
-It allows you to provide a server & deploy a git project inside...
+It allows you to provide a server & deploy a dockerized git project inside...
 That's all :)

+You can clone, deploy & run it with a docker compose command.

 This config is already filled with Scaleway cheapest DEV1-S settings.